 Perhaps it all boils down to chemistry.
-Referring back to Lady Gaga for a moment, there was renewed interest in her love life thanks to media coverage around her latest project, House of Gucci.
+Referring back to Lady Gaga for a moment, there was renewed interest in her love life last year thanks to media coverage around her involvement in Ridley Scott’s House of Gucci.
 Premiering in late November 2021, the film saw Gaga star as the formidable Patrizia Reggiani alongside Adam Driver as Maurizio Gucci.

 However, unlike with Gaga and Cooper, I just don’t buy the dynamic between Gaga and Driver.
 Admittedly, I never really thought that the former were together but I was still willing to believe the story all the same.
 I doubted there was any truth to it but I wasn’t 100% sure and even the faintest whisper that there could be more to it, kept me invested.
-This time, it’s different.
+With Driver, it was different.

 House of Gucci isn’t necessarily a love story, but it does revolve around a relationship.
-Gaga has been lauded for her performance but praise extends to her accent, and likeness to Patrizia Reggiani.
-Very little has been said about her interactions with her onscreen husband, Driver.
+Gaga has been lauded for her performance but praise extended to her accent, and likeness to Patrizia Reggiani.
+Very little was said of her interactions with onscreen husband, Driver.
 Even the media tour focused on each of them as individuals as opposed to as a united team.

 A Star Is Born was all about the relationship, so I can understand why it was more important for its cast to ensure it was the focal point of all coverage, but it’s not a hard and fast rule.